 - Gifts for your bridal party, parents and other important people – Nice to have, but important to factor into your budget.
 Even a reasonably priced bottle of wine as a present can add up by the time you buy a few bottles.

 - Decide on your budget together and hold each other (and your family!) to account.

-- Determine your guest list first - where will you draw the line to create the day that you both want?
+- Determine your guest list first.
+Where will you draw the line to create the day that you both want?

 - Consider having your wedding on a different day of the week or steer clear of peak wedding dates.

-- Get creative with the location - gone are the days where weddings are celebrated in traditional locations.
+- Get creative with the location.
+Gone are the days where weddings are celebrated in traditional locations.

-- Don’t waste money on expensive extras - do you really need menu cards, programs, a photo booth, a candy bar AND wedding favours?
+- Don’t waste money on expensive extras.
+Do you really need menu cards, programs, a photo booth, a candy bar and wedding favours?

 - Choose one location for the ceremony and reception to cut down on transport/venue hire costs.

 Your honeymoon is another added cost which you may not have factored into your big day.
-If costs are an issue, consider a short, close by break right after the wedding, and enjoy a bigger holiday a couple of months later.
-Not only will it give you more time to save money, but you can probably accrue more annual leave as well to plan a longer trip.
+If costs are an issue, consider a short, close-by break right after the wedding, and enjoy a bigger holiday a couple of months later.
+Not only will it give you more time to save money, but you can probably accrue more annual leave as well to plan for a longer trip.